ArielBac/bible-rest-api/README.md

 ## About Bible REST API

 This project was developed during a Laravel 9 REST API class.
 It has a CRUD for Testaments, Books and Verses of Holy Bible.
+I used Sanctum for authentication.

 ## Required